slowdivePTG/X-ray-chemistry/Weekly_Progress.md

    At present, we can vary the column density of the molecular cloud to see the influence.

 5. Our initial condition for the temperature may be too naive.
 The clouds closer to the galactic center shall have higher temperatures.
 Empirical formula for temperature distribution in the galactic disk may be of help.

 6. The species we are interested in

    - Some useful molecular pairs in observation
       - Carbon chain species (which may quickly form in warmer environments)

-## June 30, 2019
+## Sept 9, 2019

-1. Slightly revise the reactions related to ionizations, add $\ce{C^2+}$ and related species (?).
+1. BH model - X-ray duration timescale

+2. timescale of significant change in chemical components

+3. inside 4 kpc

-2. Choose a fixed radius for the molecular cloud, thus the total column density.
+4. Choose a fixed radius for the molecular cloud (0.2, 1 and 5 pc), thus the total column density.
 In this way, all the fluxes have to be recalculated.

+   - The ionization rate is determined only by the ratio of number densities for hydrogen and helium.
+With the former assumption (size $\sim$ Jeans length), the number densities are fixed as soon as column densities are set.
+Now that the column density and number density are linearly related ($N=rn$, where $r$ is the radius), we only need one `ratexH.dat/ratexHe.dat` calculated by the